-Phenomenally beautiful and surrounded by mountains on all sides, the monastery sits just west of the town centre.
+Phenomenally beautiful and surrounded by mountains on all sides, Labrang Monastery sits just west of Xiahe’s centre.
 There’s no wall separating the town from the monastery – the two communities just merge together and the main road goes right through the middle of both.
-The only markers are the long lines of roofed prayer wheels stretching out to the right and left of the road, which together trace a near-complete circle around the monastery.
-To the south side in particular, along the north bank of the river, you can follow the prayer wheels almost to the other end of the monastery.
-It’s mesmerizing to walk alongside the pilgrims (clockwise around the monastery), who turn each prayer wheel they pass.
+The signs that you’re entering the monastery are the long lines of roofed prayer wheels stretching out either side of the road, tracing a near-complete circle around the monastery.
+To the south side, along the north bank of the river, you can follow the prayer wheels to the other end of the monastery.
+It’s mesmerizing to walk clockwise alongside the pilgrims, who turn each prayer wheel they pass.